 Recent Student and graduate successes

-· Students have consistently achieved success in national competitions, being regularly shortlisted for prestigious national competitions such as the Penguin Design Awards, Computer Arts Magazine’s student showcase and the Lloyds TSB Art of Nurture Competition.
+· Students have consistently achieved success in national competitions, being regularly shortlisted for prestigious national competitions such as the Penguin Design Awards, The Orion book publishing competition and Cheltenham Illustration Awards.

 · We have exhibited work at the Ikon, Public, Saatchi and the V&A galleries and independent gallery spaces.